strife-cloud/simpli-sf3-test-interview/README.md

 The page shows the sum of the 2 numbers.
 If the result number is a odd, you show 'Impair', if it's not you show 'Paire'
 The input data are available in *app/config/config.yml* in *inputData* parameter.
 The inputData are computing by a *service* (so not directly by the controller).
 So the service has *inputData* as input and has the final array (summed and parity) as ouput.
+Don't forget to add pertinent test to your code

 ### Contribution guidelines ###